-If you are married to each other then there is a huge body of law which may be relevant, falling broadly into the following categories:
+If you are married to each other, the law falls broadly into the following categories:

-- Children – Hopefully you can agree between yourselves on the arrangements for the children, i.e. where and with whom they should live and what contact the other parent should have with them.
-It is certainly best for the children if you can agree such matters.
-If you cannot, then we can try to negotiate an agreement on your behalf, or if appropriate, refer you and your separated spouse to mediation; if necessary we can assist you in applying to the courts for orders determining the question in dispute.
+- Children: If it’s not possible to agree on the arrangements for your children (i.e. where and with whom they should live and what contact the other parent should have with them) then we can try to negotiate an agreement on your behalf, or refer you and your separated spouse to mediation if appropriate.
+If necessary, we can assist you in applying to the court for a Child Arrangements Order.
 For further details see our page on Children.

-- Occupation of the matrimonial home – If you cannot agree on who should occupy the matrimonial home, both in the short term and in the long term, then you may be able to make an application to the courts for an Occupation Order.
+- Occupation of the matrimonial home: If you can’t agree on who should occupy the matrimonial home, both in the short term and in the long term, then you may be able to make an application to the court for an Occupation Order.
 The court can in certain cases declare that one party is entitled to occupy the house to the exclusion of the other, perhaps for a limited period of time or until the issue is finally determined in divorce proceedings.
-This is particularly useful in cases where there has been domestic violence.
-In most cases where children are involved, the courts will say that the parent with whom the children are to live should be entitled to occupy the matrimonial home with the children.

-If you and your partner are not married to each other, then the relevant law may be quite different:
+If you and your partner are not married to each other, then the law differs in some respects:

-- Maintenance – If you are not married then you will not be able to apply for maintenance for yourself (unless you are registered civil partners), but only maintenance for your children.
-Once again unless the rate of maintenance can be agreed, it would normally be necessary to apply to the Child Support Agency rather than to the courts.
+- Maintenance: You are unable to claim maintenance for yourself, but you can receive it for the purposes of providing for your children.
+Unless the rate of maintenance can be agreed, it would normally be necessary to apply to the Child Maintenance Service.

-- If you cannot agree between yourselves on the distribution of any capital assets that you own, including the house you live in, then (unless you are registered civil partners) the powers of the court are much more limited than they are if you were married.
+- Division of assets: If you cannot agree between yourselves on the distribution of any capital assets that you own, including the house you live in, then the powers of the court are much more limited.
 For more information see our page on Financial Issues.

-- Children – In most respects the courts do not distinguish between cases where the parents of a child are married and cases where they are not.
-There is, however, one important difference between the two and this relates to Parental Responsibility – which broadly means all the legal rights and duties which parents have in respect of their children, including the right to make decisions as to their upbringing.
-If you are married, then you will each have parental responsibility.
-If you are not married the mother will always have parental responsibility and, in respect of births registered after 1 st December 2003, the father will also have parental responsibility if his name is on the child’s birth certificate.
-If the father does not acquire parental responsibility automatically he can acquire it by entering into a Parental Responsibility Agreement with the mother and registering it with the court, or, in the absence of agreement, the father can apply to the court for a Parental Responsibility Order.
+- Children: In most respects the courts do not distinguish between cases where the parents of a child are married and cases where they are not.
+There is, however, one important difference between the two and this relates to Parental Responsibility, which broadly means all the legal rights and duties which parents have in respect of their children, including the right to make decisions as to their upbringing.
+If you are not married the mother will always have parental responsibility and, in respect of births registered after 1st December 2003, so will the father.
+If the father does not acquire parental responsibility automatically he can acquire it by an agreement with the mother or by applying for an order of the court.

-- Occupation of the house – There are provisions in the law which enable the courts to determine who should occupy the house where you last lived together.
+- Occupation of the house: Similarly to cases involving married couples, the court can decide who should occupy the house where you last lived together.

-- Domestic violence – You can still apply for an injunction to protect you from a violent partner.
+- Domestic violence: You can still apply for an injunction to protect yourself from a violent partner.
 You may also be able to apply for an Occupation Order, although different criteria apply in the case of couples who have not been married to each other.